 The TV’s refresh rate is how many images it can display per second.
 All modern TVs are at least 60 hertz (Hz), with more expensive models offering 120Hz or even 240Hz.

-Most of the time this won’t matter: TV and movie content is almost always displayed at 24 or 30 hertz.
+Most of the time, this won’t matter: TV and movie content is almost always displayed at 24 or 30 hertz.
 Scaling that up to 60Hz isn’t much of a change.
 But if you display your content at 120Hz or faster, the motion can look smoother.

 You probably don’t have any particular need for 120Hz if all you ever watch on your television is TV and movie content.
-If you’re on the fence, ask for a demonstration of 60Hz vs 120Hz at an electronics store.
+If you’re on the fence, ask for a demonstration of 60Hz vs. 120Hz at an electronics store.

 Inputs are everything that plugs into your television, not including the power cord.
 Most modern TVs have at least two HDMI ports, more often three—HDMI is the standard cable type for HDTV content.
 More expensive televisions will have four or more.

 Note that not all HDMI ports are created equal.
 On some 4KTVs, only one HDMI port can accept a 4K resolution signal, so you’ll want to look for a model with multiple 4K HDMI ports if you’re planning on using more than one 4K source at a time.
-HDMI-ARC is for the Audio Return Channel, a more advanced variant that’s necessary for some soundbars and audio receivers.
+HDMI-ARC is for the Audio Return Channel, a more advanced variant necessary for some soundbars and audio receivers.
 Most mid-range and high-end TVs also have an optical cable jack, which is also for sound (despite what the name might imply).

-Other input options include composite (red-white-yellow, often called “RCA”), S-Video, and component for older devices, plus a headphone jack for standard stereo audio.
+Other input options include composite (red-white-yellow, often called “RCA”), S-Video, and components for older devices, plus a headphone jack for standard stereo audio.
 Most new smart TVs have an Ethernet port for wired data (in addition to the Wi-Fi built-in), and some also have more exotic USB ports or DisplayPorts for PCs.
-All televisions sold in the US should have at least one coaxial input for a digital antenna, which can be used for over-the-air television or some cable systems.
+All televisions in the US should have at least one coaxial input for a digital antenna, which can be used for over-the-air television or cable systems.

-Most new televisions are “Smart TVs.”
+Most new televisions are Smart TVs.
 That means they come pre-loaded with software and can download apps for streaming video, like Hulu and Netflix.
 This is another case of “it’s free, you might as well get it.”

-With the exception of Apple TV, most smart TV systems have apps for all the major video services.
+Except for Apple TV, most smart TV systems have apps for all the major video services.
 If you don’t like the smart TV system built into your new TV, you can always plug a stand-alone Roku, Chromecast, Apple TV, or Fire TV device into one of the HDMI ports and use it that way.

 TVs are getting thinner and thinner, which means there’s less and less room for good speakers built-in.
 While the old CRT TVs often included quite good speakers, LCD and OLED TVs typically aren’t loud enough to fill up a large living room all by themselves, even on the largest and most expensive models.